AayaanKaji/inventory-management-system/README.md

 - **Java Development Kit (JDK)**: JDK version 8 or higher must be installed on your system.
 - **Bash Shell**: The system utilizes bash scripts for database management, so ensure a bash shell is available.

-Feel free to reach out if you encounter any issues or require further assistance.